-Most people don’t hear too much about the Baltic’s besides being associate with Russia.
+Most people don’t hear too much about the Baltic’s besides being associated with Russia.
 In fact, when people found out I was traveling to Vilnius for the weekend, the had no idea where it was located; they weren’t even sure Lithuania was a real place.
 Shame shame shame, because Vilnius is a beautiful, quaint town filled with an exotic and interesting history, some of the friendliest people and potato anything!

 We only had 48 hours to spend in the city, which is just enough time to enjoy it.
 From the tiny tiny tiny airport (we flew AirBaltic which I highly recommend), it is extremely easy to get to the city.
 Walk outside and look for the buses…find number 88 (tickets cost €1 and you can buy them from the bus driver) and that will take you into the Old Town.
 Ask the driver if you are unsure where to get off and they will gladly help you out.
 We stayed at Pogo Hostel and it was more than fabulous!

 Depending on the time and weather when you arrive, my suggestion would be to head UP the hill towards Gediminas Castle and catch the sun setting over the Old Town.

-While gazing over the Old Town and taking a glimpse from the other side of the New Town don’t forget to take a peak at the Hill of Three Crosses.
+While gazing over the Old Town and taking a glimpse from the other side of the New Town don’t forget to take a peek at the Hill of Three Crosses.
 It is also accessible by a short hike to see a different perspective of the city (we didn’t do this hike because we wanted to eat instead).

 The Free Republic of Užupis